EPT and ELM Test Information

 When you are taking the test, be sure to mark your answers on the answer sheet and not in the test book.
 You may use the test book for scratch work, but you will not receive credit for any responses written in it.
 Both the EPT and ELM are scored according to right answers only, so there is no penalty for guessing.

 If you have to leave the room briefly during the test to use the rest room, you must have the supervisor's permission.
 Only one person at a time is permitted to leave the test in order to use the rest room.
 You will not be permitted to make up the time you lose.
 Please note, if you are caught using a cell phone or electronic device during a break or trip to the rest room you will be dismissed or your scores will be canceled.
+Please also note that all breaks are taken in the testing building, if you leave the test building, you will not be admitted back into the testing room.

 All testing irregularities, as well as test scores believed to be earned under unusual or nonstandard circumstances, are routinely reviewed.